 SustaiNet meets at least twice a year; in addition, meetings are convened on an ad-hoc and project-related basis.

 In accordance with Article 11 of the Articles of Incorporation, the Supervisory Board of Bilfinger SE consists of 12 members, including equal representation of the shareholders and the employees.
 It advises and monitors the Executive Board and is responsible for the appointment and dismissal of Executive Board members, their employment contracts and remuneration.
-Monitoring also covers the topics of sustainability environment, social & governance (ESG) and the corresponding reporting.
+Monitoring also covers the topics of sustainability environmental, social & governance (ESG) and the corresponding reporting.

 In addition to legal provisions and the Articles of Association, the Supervisory Board has adopted Rules of Procedure which set out, among other things, the tasks, items that require approval as well as other requirements for Supervisory Board members, together with the formalities for preparing, convening and holding meetings and adopting resolutions.
 These were last reviewed and updated in the reporting year and are available on the Bilfinger SE website.
 The Supervisory Board has established various committees in order to ensure more efficient operations.
 Details of the committees are explained in Section Declaration of corporate governance and corporate governance report of the Annual Report.
 The Supervisory Board has, among other things, assigned the supervision and preparation of the topic of sustainability with regard to ESG to the committees responsible for the corresponding (financial) topic areas, with the overall and ultimate responsibility for this remaining unchanged with the Supervisory Board.